ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/device_setup/dynamixel.md

 > -- : Doesn't exist
 > blank : Not tested yet

-`Note` The BulkRead function doesn't work with the AX, EX, or RX series {: .notice}
+**NOTE** : The BulkRead function doesn't work with the AX, EX, or RX series {: .notice}

 ### Power Requirements